-Don’t forget to move around with your little one.
+Don’t forget to move around with your little one—physical movement is important for raising a smart baby.
 “Physical play develops cognitive functioning,” explains Sunderland.
 “It helps program the frontal lobes for concentration and attention, and develops new growth in the hippocampus, which is a memory system in the brain,” she explains.

 But how do you roughhouse safely with a wee baby?
 Sunderland suggests lap or rocking games and songs like “Roly-Poly,” face-to-face games like peekaboo, hand games like patty cake and flying your little one airplane-style above your head.

 When possible, choose activities that you can play together, advises Sunderland, rather than traditional toys you hand off to the baby for solo play.
 She also recommends sensory, stimulating items such as a discovery treasure box filled with feathers, or a bin of bubbles.
 Try filling a plastic tub with water and bath soap and then enthusiastically popping bubbles together.

 “Babies learn best from one-on-one human interaction,” says Ashley Merryman, co-author of NurtureShock: New Thinking about Children.
 However, when a baby gets a new toy, she suggests, let her explore it alone for a few minutes before you jump in.
 “It’s about investigation and self-exploration,” she says.